Dani Busboom Kelly: Louisville

 In her first season as head coach at Louisville in 2017, she led the Cardinals to the ACC championship, going 18–2 in the league, despite being chosen as eighth place in conference pre-season polls.
 Busboom Kelly received her first major national award as a head coach when she was named AVCA East Region Coach of the Year.
 In 2019, Busboom Kelly led the Cardinals to their best NCAA tournament finish in program history, as they advanced to the NCAA Regional finals after upsetting Texas in the Sweet Sixteen.

 In 2020, Busboom Kelly led Louisville to another ACC Championship and led the nation in blocks per set and led the league in opponent hitting percentage.
 Louisville also ranked among the top five in the ACC in hitting percentage (second, .285), kills per set (second, 14.08) and assists per set (12.58).
 Busboom was named ACC Coach of the Year as well as AVCA East Region Coach of the Year.
 In 2021, Busboom Kelly led Louisville to its most successful season in school history: Louisville went undefeated in the regular season, they reached a school history high No.1 national ranking in the coaches poll and reached their first NCAA Final Four in school history.
 As a result of Louisville's successful season, Busboom Kelly was named the ACC Coach of the Year, AVCA National Coach of the Year and Volleyball Magazine National Coach of the Year.

+Prelude to Nebraska return

+By winter 2024, Louisville was trying to sign Busboom Kelly to a new contract that would have included what Grossman called a "prohibitive" buyout.
+Her then-current contract had a similar clause, but Nebraska was specifically exempt from paying a buyout.
+By that time, Cook, according to Grossman, "saw her as the only coach he wanted to take over Nebraska."
+Grossman implied that one factor in Cook moving forward his retirement plans was that Busboom Kelly was then expecting her second child.
+Cook arranged a meeting between her and Nebraska athletic director Troy Dannen in January 2025, coinciding with a previously planned visit by Busboom Kelly to Nebraska for a professional tournament.